-Prisoners will be charged a co-pay of \$5.00 for initial prescriptions and a \$5.00 co-pay fee for renewal prescriptions.
+Prisoners will be charged a co-pay of \$5.00 for initial prescriptions and \$5.00 for any renewals.
+Segregation prisoners need to request OTC medication from the control room officer.
+The prisoner will be charged \$5.00 and the order will be for nine (9) consecutive medication calls then discontinued.